-A stroll across parkland from the secluded Climping beach, Bailiffscourt is an engaging, medieval-style house created by Walter Guinness, later Lord Moyne, and his wife Evelyn.
-Both the traditional bedrooms in the house – some with four posters – and the series of interconnecting sitting rooms, stuffed with tapestries, oak chests and Knole sofas, feel charmingly authentic.
-Others among the 39 bedrooms, ranging from medieval to contemporary in style, are spread throughout a series of charming houses and cottages in the parkland; the newest, in the Moat House and The Oaks, stand beside the old moat, overlooking the fields beyond.
-Lawns are dotted with toy-town medieval outbuildings, flowers, shrubs and peacocks, and there’s an airy spa, with indoor and outdoor pools.
-The name, Bailiffscourt, recalls the monk who was sent over by the Abbess of Séez in Normandy to act as bailiff and watch over the 13th-century chapel, which still stands in the grounds today.
+A stroll across parkland from secluded Climping Beach, Bailiffscourt is a gorgeous medieval-style house created by Walter Guinness, later Lord Moyne, and his wife Evelyn.
+It’s now a hotel with 39 bedrooms ranging from medieval to contemporary in style, spread throughout a series of charming houses and cottages in the parkland.
+The newest, in the Moat House and The Oaks, stand beside the old moat, overlooking the fields beyond.
+The more traditional – some with four-posters – and the series of interconnecting sitting rooms, stuffed with tapestries, oak chests and Knole sofas, all feel charmingly authentic.
+Lawns are dotted with more medieval-style outbuildings, flowers, shrubs and peacocks, and there’s an airy spa, with indoor and outdoor pools.
+The charming courtyard and rose garden is the ideal spot for sipping wine, produced by a local Sussex vineyard, or for afternoon tea in the sunshine.
+The name Bailiffscourt recalls the monk who was sent over by the Abbess of Séez in Normandy to act as bailiff and watch over the 13th-century chapel, which still stands in the grounds today.

 Doubles from £285